 Task: A task represents a separate thread of control that proceeds independently and concurrently between the points where it interacts with other tasks.
 An Ada program may be comprised of a collection of tasks.

 Unsafe Programming: In recognition of the occasional need to step outside the type system or to perform “risky” operations, Ada provides clearly identified language features to do so.
 Examples include the generic Unchecked_Conversion for unsafe type conversions or Unchecked_Deallocation for the deallocation of heap objects regardless of the existence of surviving references to the object.
 If unsafe programming is employed in a unit, then the unit needs to specify the respective generic unit in its context clause, thus identifying potentially unsafe units.
 Similarly, there are ways to create a potentially unsafe global pointer to a local object, using the Unchecked_Access attribute.
 A restriction pragma may be used to disallow uses of Unchecked_Access.
+The SUPPRESS pragma allows an implementation to omit certain run-time checks.

 User-defined floating-point types: Types declared by the programmer that allow specification of digits of precision and optionally a range of values.